bramtayl/Justly/README.md

 The whole figure is in the key of 262 Hz (≈ middle C).

-For this song, 1 beat in Justly represents 1 sixteenth note.

-All of the "chords" have a ratio of 1 because the key never changes.
+All of the "chords" have a ratio of 1/4 because each new notes play every sixteenth note.

 Each note starts at a different time.
 Because a chord represents a set of notes that begin playing simultaneously, in this song, each note has its own "chord".

-Each "chord" lasts for 1 beat.
+Each "chord" lasts for 1/4 of a beat.
-The first note, however, plays for 8 beats.
+The first note, however, plays for 2 beats.
-1 beat into the first note, the second note starts, and plays for 7 beats.
+1/4 of a  beat into the first note, the second note starts, and plays for 7/4 beats.
-The rest of the notes play for 1 beat.
+The rest of the notes play for 1/4 of a beat.
 At the end of all 8 "chords", the first two notes stop playing.